Mill news and topical information 🌍

 The garage extension with its disabled WC, kitchenette, and tool shed, are to allow for visitor and volunteer needs to be met without imposing on the house in whose grounds the mill sits.
 Whilst most comments are supportive, there have been some questions on the highway impact of having public visitors to this site, which are being clarified.
 The SPAB has also questioned the plan to install the secondary set of stairs, including a stairlift, which would necessitate removal of a significant amount of historic material, which is unreversible, and disproportional to the benefit offered.

-The planning documents include a full structural condition statement, prepared by Stuart Armitage, who has prevously worked on mills at Bourn, Kersey, Ludham, Nottingham, Great Gransden and Drinkstone amongst others.
+The planning documents include a full structural condition statement, prepared by Stuart Armitage, who has previously worked on mills at Bourn, Kersey, Ludham, Nottingham, Great Gransden and Drinkstone amongst others.
 Reference is also made to [Luke] Bonwick's 2022 Condition Assessment and Conservation Plan, though that is not in the submitted documents.

 Mills: [Fulbourn]